 If you work in an environment where the use of such hardware and software is prohibited, this device may not be an appropriate solution available to you.
 If you work in an environment where you cannot be connected to the internet during an examination, the box can be used in stand-alone mode after being updated with the software, using a test phone to provide power to the iP-Box during the process.

-Helpful resources regarding the device and the exploits that it is using to operate successfully can be found below:
+Helpful resources regarding the device, software, add-on card for iOS 8.1.1 and above devices, and the exploits that it is using to operate successfully can be found below: